vistaprint/TerraformDevKit/README.md

 Set of scripts to ease development and testing with [Terraform](https://www.terraform.io/).

-The script collection incldues support for:
+The script collection includes support for:

 * Managing AWS credentials
+* Backing up the state from a failed Terraform execution
+* Executing external commands
+* Simple configuration management
 * Simple reading and writing to AWS DynamoDB
-* Polling an AWS ApiGateway endpoint until it becomes ready
-* Executing commands
-* Locally installing Terraform and [Terragrunt](https://github.com/gruntwork-io/terragrunt)
-* Backing up the state from a failed Terraform execution
 * Multiplatform tools
-* Simple configuration management
+* Making simple HTTP requests
+* Retrying a block of code
 * Terraform environment management
+* Locally installing Terraform and [Terragrunt](https://github.com/gruntwork-io/terragrunt)
+* Filtering Terraform logging messages

-Most of these scripts exist to provide support to a module development and testing environment for Terraform: [TerraformModules](https://github.com/betabandido/TerraformModules).
+Most of these scripts exist to provide support to a module development and testing environment for Terraform: [TerraformModules](https://github.com/vistaprint/TerraformModules).
 But, they might be useful for other purposes too.

 ## Installation